chrisb13/cb.github.io/_posts/hpc/2015-01-18-rsync-bash-function.markdown

 1. I work on many different machines.
 1. I spend a lot of time moving files around.
-1. I can never remember the right rsync flags and my fingers are lazy.
+1. I can never remember the right rsync flags for the different machines I use and my fingers are lazy.

 The third problem means I never want to deal with the first two..
 Sound familiar?